 Study participants who received these compounds were more likely to experience dizziness and low blood pressure, but those who received placebos instead also reported side effects, including headaches and nausea.

-If cannabinoids could be used clinically to treat acute pain — which might otherwise be treated with potent and addictive opioids — this could have significant implications for the opioid crisis in the United States, which claims an estimated 128 lives every day.
+If cannabinoids could be used clinically to treat acute pain — which might otherwise be treated with potent and addictive opioids — this could have significant implications for the

 Already, studies are showing that states with legalized marijuana have reduced hospitalizations due to opioid dependence by 23% and opioid-related overdoses by 13%.